mtask/mtask.github.io/_posts/2021-01-12-manage-windows-hosts-with-ansible.md

 | Kerberos    | No             | Yes                       | Yes                   | Yes             |
 | NTLM        | Yes            | Yes                       | No                    | Yes             |
 | CredSSP     | Yes            | Yes                       | Yes                   | Yes             |

+So, even though I configured the HTTPS listener it might be an overkill when Kerberos authentication is in use.